csebooks/ds-algorithms/content.en/trees/_index.md

 What is the running time of your routines?

 4.29 Write a function to generate an n-node random binary search tree with distinct keys 1 through n.
-What is the running time of your routine?4.30 Write a function to generate the AVL tree of height h with fewest nodes.
+What is the running time of your routine?

+4.30 Write a function to generate the AVL tree of height h with fewest nodes.
 What is the running time of your function?

-4.31 Write a function to generate a perfectly balanced binary search tree of

-height h with keys 1 through 2h+1 - 1.
+4.31 Write a function to generate a perfectly balanced binary search tree of height h with keys 1 through 2h+1 - 1.
 What is the running time of your function?

-4.32 Write a function that takes as input a binary search tree, T, and two keys

-k1 and k2, which are ordered so that k1 k2, and prints all elements x in the

-tree such that k1 key(x) k2.
-Do not assume any information about the

-type of keys except that they can be ordered (consistently).
+4.32 Write a function that takes as input a binary search tree, T, and two keys k1 and k2, which are ordered so that k1 k2, and prints all elements x in the tree such that k1 key(x) k2.
+Do not assume any information about the type of keys except that they can be ordered (consistently).
 Your program should run in O(K + log n) average time, where K is the number of keys printed.
 Bound the running time of your algorithm.

 4.33 The larger binary trees in this chapter were generated automatically by a program.
 This was done by assigning an (x, y) coordinate to each tree node, drawing a circle around each coordinate (this is hard to see in some pictures), and connecting each node to its parent.
 Assume you have a binary search tree stored in memory (perhaps generated by one of the routines above) and that each node has two extra fields to store the coordinates.